Philosophies on Industrial Society

 2:38

-As the Industrial Revolution radically changed society, many philosophies developed on how it helped or hurt society and what should be done about it.
+As the Industrial Revolution radically changed society, several philosophies developed on how it helped or hurt society and what should be done about it.
 Some people felt governments should support business to promote wealth.
 Others felt the government needed to do more to help the working-class against big businesses.

 The three dominant economic and political philosophies that developed were Capitalism, Socialism, and Communism.